-Halo Infinite Battle Royale: Tatanka leaks, release window, everything we know
+Halo Infinite Battle Royale: Project Tatanka leaks, everything we know

-While a Halo Infinite Battle Royale is yet to be made official, a wide range of gameplay leaks, insider reports, and studio teasers all seem to be pointing in the same direction.
-Here’s everything we know about the rumored project — Tatanka.
+While a Halo Infinite Battle Royale is yet to be made official, and there’s no indication one is even on the way, a wide range of gameplay leaks, insider reports, and studio teasers all seem to have uncovered a large-scale development.
+Here’s everything we know about the rumored Project Tatanka.

-Despite launching with plenty of hype behind it, Halo Infinite’s core multiplayer hasn’t exactly sustained its early momentum.
-With a struggling player base and infrequent updates, many have been calling on 343 Industries to deliver a Battle Royale mode in hopes of salvaging the title.
+Despite launching with plenty of hype behind it, Halo Infinite’s core multiplayer struggled to sustain its early momentum.
+With a dwindling player base and infrequent updates through much of the first year, many were calling on 343 Industries to deliver a Battle Royale mode in hopes of salvaging the title.

-Although nothing has yet been confirmed, it appears all but certain that a BR mode is indeed in the works.
-When we’ll see it, what it looks like, and how it functions all remain a mystery for now.
+Although nothing has yet been confirmed, it appeared all but certain that a BR mode was indeed in the works at one point in time.
+When we’ll see it, if at all, what it looks like, and how it functions all remain a mystery for now.

 Contents